Skip to main content

 results: ${search.output}

-The ensemble becomes available as an MCP tool:
+The ensemble becomes available as an MCP tool with auto-generated schema:

 // AI assistants can call via MCP